Dr. Sue Johnson, (1947 to 2024) was the innovator of Emotionally Focused Therapy, EFT.

 Remembering Dr. Sue Johnson

-If you’ve heard me describe the work I do or have been a student, you’ve heard me talk about Dr. Sue Johnson.
+If you’ve heard me describe the work I do or have been a student, you’ve heard me talk about therapist, Dr. Sue Johnson.
 I felt (continue to feel) an enormous loss with her passing, April 23rd.
-No individual was more important to the development of relationship therapy than Sue.
+No individual was more important to the development of relationship therapy than her.
+Sue Johnson’s therapy innovations changed everything.
 Her work and writing were grounded in seeing people’s good intent and using emotional experience to bring it back online, no matter how deeply it was buried.
 Sue saw the good, AND at the same time did not tolerate bad-faith engagement.
-She was soft, slow and warm Dr. Sue in the video demonstrations of her work, but another Sue emerged when good-faith left the discussion.
+She was soft, slow and warm therapist, Dr. Sue Johnson in the video demonstrations of her work, but another Sue emerged when good-faith left the discussion.
 I loved these things about her!

 I found my professional home with her.